jfet97/oxjs/README.md

 Incoming...

 ## issues
-Creating __primitives observers__ was a mess for me, for Typescript and for ES6 proxies.
+Creating __reactive primitives__ was a mess for me, for Typescript and for ES6 proxies.
 Have you ever seen a proxy with a dynamic target?\
 So if something does explode, please be patient and open a polite issue.